 Fiscal constraint is a required component of long-range planning.
-Transportation expenditures included in this Plan do not exceed revenue estimates during the life of the Plan.
-Simply put, this Plan includes only those transportation improvements that can be realistically completed based on anticipated revenues.
+Transportation expenditures included in this plan should not exceed revenue estimates during the life of the plan.
+Simply put, this plan includes only those transportation improvements that can be realistically completed based on anticipated revenues.